How to Check if Your Cosmetic Surgeon Is Qualified in the UK | BCCS

 BCCS Fellowship

-The British College of Cosmetic Surgery (BCCS) offers a structured Fellowship pathway for surgeons performing cosmetic procedures outside the traditional plastic surgery route.
-This Fellowship requires documented case evidence, formal written and oral examination, and an observed surgical performance assessment.
+The British College of Cosmetic Surgery (BCCS) offers a structured Fellowship pathway.
+In particular, it is designed for surgeons performing cosmetic procedures outside the traditional plastic surgery route.
+Furthermore, this Fellowship requires documented case evidence, formal written and oral examination, and an observed surgical performance assessment.
+For surgeons not on the GMC specialist register for plastic surgery, BCCS Fellowship provides an independently assessed route to verified competence.
+You can find out more about the BCCS Fellowship pathway.

 Procedure-Specific Accreditation